Talking with your kids about cannabis

 Knowing what age to talk with your child about cannabis is the first step in actually having the conversation.
 So, we asked parents

-About 50% of parents said the right time to speak with your kids is between the ages of 8 and 12 (tween years).
+Based on our survey, about 50% of parents said the right time to speak with your kids is between the ages of 8 and 12 (tween years).
 The rest said the best time is when they can understand.

 There are quite a few variables to think about when planning time for this conversation.
 To help get you started, here’s a shortlist of factors to think about when you’re considering starting a conversation about cannabis in your home: